esaezgil/esaezgil.github.io/content/post/unittesting_pitfalls.md

     mock_file_open.assert_called_with('foo_path_to_data/schema/foo_json_file_path')
     draft_4_validator_mock.assert_called()
 ```
 The person asking was trying to use the patch wrong and not taking advantage of `side_effect`.
-As it can be seen, every time the `jsonschema` function of the module being tested was being called, a `Draft4Validator` object would have been created (had the class been correctly instantiated).
+As it can be seen, every time the `jsonschema` function of the module being tested was called, a `Draft4Validator` object would have been created (had the class been correctly instantiated).

 Instead, the Draft4Validator object is the one to be mocked and the relevant calls to any of its methods the ones to be patched.
 An example of such way to proceed can be found in the answer I posted: